prompted365/anything-llm/README.md

 [Learn about vector caching](./server/storage/vector-cache/VECTOR_CACHE.md)

+### Google A2A Agent Protocol

+AnythingLLM exposes a minimal [A2A](https://github.com/google/A2A) compatible API at `/a2a/api`.
+The agent card is served at `/.well-known/agent.json`.
+Tasks are tracked in memory and can be retrieved with `tasks/get` or cancelled with `tasks/cancel`.
+Chat messages can stream results via `message/stream`.
+Configure a webhook for push notifications using `tasks/pushNotificationConfig/set` and fetch the current setting via `tasks/pushNotificationConfig/get`.

 ## External Apps & Integrations

 _These are apps that are not maintained by Mintplex Labs, but are compatible with AnythingLLM.
 A listing here is not an endorsement._